hbekel/keyman64/README.md

 # keyman64
 *programmable C64 keyboard interceptor and hardware control system*

-## State of the project
+## Project status

 This project is in a very early stage of development.
-The hardware design has been successfully implemented on a breadboard and the firmware and configuration tools are crude but functional.
-The included pcb layout has not been tested yet.
+The hardware design has been successfully implemented on a breadboard, but the supplied pcb layout has not been tested yes.
+The firmware and configuration tools are crude but functional.

 ## Overview

-The keyman64 board is intended to be installed between the C64 keyboard and the keyboard connector on the C64 mainboard and is thus able to intercept keystrokes on the C64 keyboard before relaying them to the C64 CIA1.
+The keyman64 board is intended to be installed between the C64 keyboard and the keyboard connector on the C64 mainboard.
+It is thus able to intercept keystrokes from the C64 keyboard before relaying them to the C64 CIA1.

-The user can define certain key combinations to invoke internal commands that toggle the state of 16 additional general purpose control lines provided on the board.
+The user can define certain key combinations to invoke internal commands that modify the state of 16 additional general purpose control lines provided on the board.
 These lines may be used to control additional hardware installed in the C64.

-The arrow-left key is used as the global command key.
+The arrow-left key is used as the global command key (hereafter noted by `<cmd>`).
 When it is simply pressed and released again, it is relayed to the C64 as usual.
 But as long as it is held down, any successive keystroke may invoke one or more user-defined commands that modify the state of the 16 control lines.

 An additional interface is provided at the C64 processor port, using the Cassette Sense and Data lines to implement a simple serial